 Choosing the Right Location for Sustainability

 There is such a thing as a sustainable location for a home.
-An eco-friendly home will be located in an area that will have a low impact on the environment, and that won’t be at a high-risk for hazardous.
+An eco-friendly home will be located in an area that will have a low impact on the environment, and that won’t be at high risk for hazardous materials.
 This means we’re trying to avoid places with bad storms, flooding, and trees that could fall on the house.
 We don’t want to be building a house twice.

 Consider the surrounding infrastructure.
 If there are already water and sewer hookups available, you won’t need to impact the environment by digging new lines.

 Transportation is the last item to consider.
 If you can build a home in a place that allows you to take public transportation, walk to places you need to go or ride your bike, this will help reduce your carbon footprint, thus making your home more sustainable.

 One of the greatest energy costs and energy uses that homeowners face is heating and cooling.
 Large houses, no matter how well they’re insulated, will have larger heating and cooling bills.
 Building a smaller house will also reduce the number of materials needed to finish the project.
 Your custom home builder will be able to complete the project faster with less energy used for the construction.
 If you’re going to build a sustainable home, then be sure to consider every variable and not just the design trends that you choose to use throughout.